 Read more about Worth The Fight’s recommended steps for sustainable weight loss based on the experience of Worth The Fight’s co-founder losing and keeping off 120 pounds through diet and exercise.

 No one makes money with ads that say that the only way to get healthy is through long-term lifestyle changes.
 But that is the truth.
 Gladys was able to lose 100 pounds (and keep it off!) through long-term lifestyle changes incrementally over time.
 Changing too much at one time sets you up for failure.
-Shedding the weight and getting very fit was a life-changing experience for Gladys that showed her the power of fitness and boxing, and that inspired her to open WTF Boxing to help other people achieve the same transformation.
-If you are looking to lose weight or just get healthier, and you’re tired of quick fixes and six-week challenges that leave you even worse, sign up to get the best promotions from Worth The Fight.
+Shedding the weight and getting very fit was a life-changing experience for Gladys that showed her the power of fitness and boxing, and that inspired her to open Worth The Fight Boxing to help other people achieve the same transformation.
+If you are looking to lose weight or just get healthier, and you’re tired of quick fixes and six-week challenges that leave you even worse, try WTF Boxing instead – get 7 days of boxing, strength training, yoga, and HIIT at Worth The Fight Boxing Denver!

 Of course, there are some drawbacks to WTF Boxing.
 First, because boxing is a skill-based cardio, it can be intimidating if you are a beginner.
 It can be frustrating when you’re trying to string combinations together and the punches and defensive moves are not coming out right.
 But WTF Boxing’s staff is great at working with beginners and the WTF programming is designed so that it’s easy to get even complicated combinations.
 Once you get a hang of the punches and moves, it feels great to crank them out.
 Second, because it is a single-location business, you can’t use your membership when you are traveling.
 Third, if you’re looking for a barbell-heavy CrossFit-style workout, that’s not what WTF Boxing programs, generally.
 Worth The Fight’s workouts have plenty of difficult programming and strength training, but there are no barbells, pull-up bars, handstands, etc.